 Once I got my pair of the Sprint model, I started wearing them full time right away.
 First of all, putting them on can be a hard thing at first.
 We are just not used to be placing our toes in separate pockets.
 After a couple of weeks though, it became a no brainer.

 It immediately felt very liberating to wear them.
 It really feels like you walk around with your bare feet.
 You feel everything on the ground and there is a very tribal sense to it.
 It felt weird in the beginning to walk "barefoot" in public places.

-It feels so natural that I even often forget to put them off when I get in the house.
-With regular shoes, I'm always in a hurry to get off of them when I can.
+It feels so natural that I even often forget to take them off when I get in the house.
+With regular shoes, I'm always in a hurry to get out of them when I can.

 You'll definitely have to put them in the washing machine once in a while, because the odor that develops is quite distinctive.
 On a very hot day, my feet will sweat in them quite a bit and this is the only time that they become a little less comfortable than really being barefoot.
 They are easy to clean: throw them in the machine and then let them air dry.

-In the first few weeks wearing them, I noticed my feet being a little sore.
-I attribute it to my feet working in ways they are not used to and getting stronger.
+In the first few weeks wearing them, I noticed my feet were a little sore.
+I attribute it to my feet working in ways they are not used to and, like working out any other muscle, they were getting stronger.
 Indeed, the soreness went away and I can feel now that my feet are stronger.

 It has only been a couple of months now, but already my toes are a little more spread apart.
 My small toes used to be all jammed up against their neighbor in permanence, but they're now slowly claiming their own territory.

 As a less enjoyable adaptation bout, I started to have sharp heel pain shortly after starting to wear them.
 I refused to put regular shoes in spite of the pain and it completely went away after a couple of days.
 I feel no pain whatsoever now.